awsdocs/amazon-mq-developer-guide/doc_source/troubleshooting-activemq.md

 ## I'm seeing exception `org.apache.jasper.JasperException: An exception occurred processing JSP page` on the ActiveMQ console when performing operations\.<a name="issues-jsp-exception"></a>

- If you are using simple authentication and configuring `AuthorizationPlugin` for queue and topic authorization, make sure to use the `AuthorizationEntries` element in your XML configuration file, and allow the `activmemq.webconsole` group permission to all queues and topics\.
+ If you are using simple authentication and configuring `AuthorizationPlugin` for queue and topic authorization, make sure to use the `AuthorizationEntries` element in your XML configuration file, and allow the `activemq-webconsole` group permission to all queues and topics\.
 This ensures that the ActiveMQ web console can communicate with the ActiveMQ broker\.

- The following example `AuthorizationEntry` grants read and write permissions for all queues and topics to the `activemq.webconsole` group\.
+ The following example `AuthorizationEntry` grants read and write permissions for all queues and topics to the `activemq-webconsole` group\.

 ```
 <authorizationEntries>